 To learn more about the connection between head and neck injuries and vertigo download our complimentary e-book by clicking the image below.

 Misalignments in this part of the body can result in pressure on the brainstem.
 It can also restrict the proper flow of blood and cerebrospinal fluid for the brain.
 A misalignment can also affect the vestibulocochlear nerve which communicates with the brainstem to let the body know where it is in relation to its surroundings.
-All of these factors may contribute to vertigo.
+All of these factors may contribute to spinning.

 What to Do if Your Head Is Spinning After an Injury